-This is the Consultation Draft of the Isle of Wight Cultural Strategy.
-The Government's Department for Culture, Media and Sport (DCMS) has recommended that all local authorities should put in place a cultural strategy.
-Whilst there is no statutory requirement to submit a Local Cultural Strategy, local authorities are obliged to report under Best Value Performance Indicators on whether they have adopted such a strategy.
+The Government's Department for Culture, Media and Sport (DCMS) recommended that all local authorities should put in place a cultural strategy.
+Whilst there is no statutory requirement to submit a Local Cultural Strategy, local authorities were obliged to report until 2004 under Best Value Performance Indicators on whether they had adopted such a strategy.

 A number of key strategies have been adopted on the Isle of Wight since the initial research for this Cultural Strategy commenced.
 The most significant of these are 'Island Futures' (The Isle of Wight Community Strategy 2002-2012) and the Council's Corporate Plan 2002-2005.
-This Strategy also links with wider regional and national objectives, including those of the Government Office for the South East, the South East England Development Agency and DCMS.
+This Strategy also links with wider regional and national objectives, including those of the Government Office for the South East, the South East England Development Agenda, Department of Health and DCMS.

 It is essential therefore that this Cultural Strategy complements and supports these broader strategies.
-This too is consistent with DCMS priorities.
+This too is consistent with Government's priorities.